zutshi/S3CAMR/README.md

 S3CAMR is an improvement to S3CAM where refinement is carried symbolically.
 Instead of using iterative refinement, we first build a piece-wise affine (PWA) model.
-This discrete model is then queried for violation, which if found is checked in the original continous model.
+This discrete model is then queried for violation, which if found is checked in the original continuous model.

 ##Current Status: [Partial Implementation]
 - SAL + YICES are required as they are the only working BMC engine.